usgn94/Courses-Selection-Lists/README.md

 # Courses-Distribution-System
-A system which takes the student name and their choice preference order of courses and displays the students got selected for each course
+A system which takes the student name and their preference order of courses and displays the students got selected for each course